Year 9 pre-IGCSE

 The visible pattern at home

-• The student knows individual skills but cannot connect them across a problem.
+• The student knows the skills separately but cannot string them together in one question.

-• Working becomes messy when diagrams, algebra, and interpretation combine.
+• Working falls apart when diagrams, algebra, and interpretation all appear in the same problem.

 What MathPert teaches